Multi-Tenant AI Agent Architecture

 messages.append({"role": "user", "content": tool_results})Vector Database Isolation

-Vector databases are the most dangerous point of cross-tenant leakage.
+Vector databases are the highest-risk point of cross-tenant leakage.
 Semantic search is approximate by design.
-Two approaches prevent leakage:
+Two approaches reduce leakage risk:

-- Namespaces — Create a unique namespace per tenant.
+- Namespaces: Create a unique namespace per tenant.
 Queries are scoped to the namespace.
-No possibility of cross-tenant results.
-Higher cost (one index per tenant) but strongest guarantee.
+This has the smallest cross-tenant result surface.
+Higher cost (one index per tenant) but strongest isolation.

-tenant_idmetadata field and enforce a mandatory filter on every query.
-Lower cost but requires discipline: every write must include the metadata, every read must include the filter.
+tenant_idmetadata field and enforce a mandatory filter on each query.
+Lower cost but requires discipline: each write must include the metadata, each read must include the filter.
 A single missing filter leaks data.

 Veto enforces the second approach at the policy level.
 If an agent's vector_search tool call does not include the correct tenant filter in its arguments, the call is denied before it reaches the database.